SOCCER - Spring 2024

 League games will be played on Saturday mornings and Monday evenings if needed.
 All teams will be coed and play a round robin schedule and are guaranteed a minimum of six games.
-Depending upon weather, league play may begin as early as mid-March (an announcement regarding this will be made by March 16th).
-More than likely, teams will be coed (boys & girls together), however separate boys and girls teams may be formed if sufficient registration numbers exist.
+Depending upon weather and/or field conditions, league play may begin as early as mid-March (an announcement regarding this will be made by March 8th).
+More than likely, teams will be coed (boys & girls together), however separate boys and girls teams may be formed if sufficient registration numbers and coaches are available.
 The league will have some conflicts with youth volleyball.
 Please note on your registration form if your child is also playing volleyball!

-Leagues (Note: The following is subject to change dependent upon enrollment numbers and volunteer coaches.)
+Leagues (Note: The following league formats are subject to change dependent upon enrollment numbers and volunteer coach availability.)

-1st & 2nd Grade Micro Soccer: Games are played 6 vs. 6 with approximately 8-9 players on a team.
+1st & 2nd Grade League: Games are played 6 vs. 6 with approximately 8-9 players on a team.
 A size 4 ball is used.
 No goalie is used and no game scores or league standings are kept.
 The fundamentals of the game such as dribbling, passing, throw-ins, and teamwork will be emphasized.

-3rd through 6th Grade Soccer: Games are played 7 vs. 7 with approximately 10-11 players on a team.
+3rd & 4th Grade League and 5th & 6th Grade League: Games are played 7 vs. 7 with approximately 10-11 players on a team.
 A size 5 ball is used.
 Goalies will be used.
 The level of play is more aggressive while focusing on fundamentals.
 Note: Although we believe enough numbers exist to have separate 3rd & 4th and 5th & 6th grade leagues this year, leagues may be combined due to lack of numbers if necessary.